 Read more about this topic

-- What are the PPACA rules relating to W-2 reporting of the value of employer-sponsored health coverage?
+What is the W-2 reporting requirement for the value of employer-sponsored health coverage?

-The PPACA requires employers who distribute 250 or more Form W-2s for the tax year to include the value of applicable employer-sponsored coverage on each employee's W-2 Form.
+The ACA requires employers who distribute 250* or more Form W-2s for the tax year to include the value of applicable employer-sponsored coverage on each employee's W-2 Form.
 This is not considered taxable income and is for informational purposes only.
-Employee premiums may still be made on a pre-tax basis.

-It is important to note that this requirement applies to employers who distribute 250 or more W-2s, not simply to employers with 250 or more employees.
-A high-turnover employer with 200 employees may send out more than 250 W-2s, and would consequently need to include this information.
+* It is important to note that this requirement applies to employers who distribute 250 or more W-2s, not simply to employers with 250 or more employees.
+A high-turnover employer, averaging 200 employees in a calendar year, may send out more than 250 W-2s, and would consequently need to include this information.

 Total premium reflecting both employer and employee contributions is required to be reported.

-- What is the PPACA rule on enrollment waiting periods?
+What is the ACA rule on enrollment waiting periods?

-The PPACA prohibits employers from imposing enrollment waiting periods that exceed 90 days.
+The ACA prohibits employers from imposing enrollment waiting periods that exceed 90 days.
 This provision applies to both grandfathered and non-grandfathered health plans.

-ACA regulations apply to all wellness programs that are, or are part of, group health plans; whereas ADA regulations apply to wellness programs that include medical examinations or inquiries, and GINA regulations apply to wellness programs that solicit genetic information from employees, spouses or their dependents.
+ACA regulations apply to all wellness programs that are, or are part of, group health plans; ADA regulations apply to wellness programs that include medical examinations or inquiries; and GINA regulations apply to wellness programs that solicit genetic information from employees, spouses or their dependents.

 The incentive limits in EEOC's ADA and GINA rules were challenged by the American Association of Retired Persons (AARP) as being too high and potentially coercive.
 The D.C.
 District Court found the limits to be insufficiently justified, and issued an order to vacate the rules on January 1, 2019 if clarification or new rules were not issued.
 The EEOC has formally removed incentive limits from ADA and GINA, but has not provided insight on an anticipated date for new rules.
 ADA and GINA incentive limits are no longer effective as of January 1, 2019.
 It is important to note that the remaining sections of the ADA and GINA rules (e.g., ADA's reasonable accommodations and GINA's limited use of collecting genetic information) remain in effect.

 Complying with one set of rules and regulations does not necessarily ensure compliance with all the others.
-For details on the requirements under the ACA, ADA and GINA and how they work together and where they differ, read our Wellness Fact Sheet.
+For details on the requirements under the ACA, ADA and GINA and how they work together and where they differ, read our Wellness and Incentive page.